RonLinu/ydownloader/README.md

 -------------------------------------
 INSTALLATION OF THE WEB SOCKET SERVER:

-- Node.js must be installed on your system, if not already
+- Node.js must be installed on your system, if not already installed
 - yt-dlp and ffmepg utilities must be installed and in your PATH
-- add the "websocket" directory provided here on your drive
+- download the "websocket" directory and put it on your drive
 - (Linux/MacOS only: insure xterm terminal is installed)

 To run:
 - Linux/MacOS: start with ydownloader.sh
 - Windows:     start with ydownloader.vbs

 The server will (should :) automatically open the web application using your default browser.